 On challenging the self-righteous approach many newly conscious white people take to shaming and blaming other white people:

-It’s almost like while people, don’t believe other white people are worthy of being redeemed.
+It’s almost like white people, don’t believe other white people are worthy of being redeemed.

 It just might be more sexy to deal with black folk than it is to deal with white folk if you are a white person.